vuejs/v2.vuejs.org/source/guide/list.md

 ## Using `track-by`

 In some cases, you might need to replace the Array with completely new objects - e.g. ones returned from an API call.
-If your data objects have a unique id property, then you can use a `track-by` attribute to give Vue.js a hint so that it can reuse an existing instance with data that has the same id.
+Since by default `v-repeat` determines the reusability of an existing child instance and its DOM nodes by tracking the identity of its data object, this could cause the entire list to be re-rendered.
+However, if each of your data objects has a unique id property, then you can use a `track-by` param to give Vue.js a hint so that it can reuse existing instances as much as possible.

 For example, if your data looks like this: